bcgsc/orca/doc.md

 ```
 ## Containers creation

-Use [the following script](https://github.com/bcgsc/orca/blob/master/scripts/hackseq.cr.containers) to create a container for each team.
+Use [the script `hackseq.cr.containers`](https://github.com/bcgsc/orca/blob/master/scripts/hackseq.cr.containers) to create a container for each team.
 Set `PROJECT` variable for each team and run the Docker command:

 ### Details: